 Bomba rice is one of the underrated rice varieties that specifically originates in some lands of Spain.
 The rice is a popular addition to the paella recipe, a Spanish rice dish filled with green beans, chicken, and sometimes seafood.

 Broccoli is an edible vegetable that’s widely known for its versatility when it comes to cooking.
 You can make many different recipes out of it–creamy broccoli salad, sauteed, and blackened broccoli, to name a few.
-Apart from that, you can also turn the vegetable into a soothing smoothie or a dessert.
-Yes, you heard it right.

 16. Brown rice